Breast Imaging

 The imaging team at Dupont Hospital has years of imaging and breast care experience and understands not only the technical aspects of their job, but also the emotional components.
 When we greet you, we’ll begin talking with you, assessing your comfort level, explaining the process in detail and taking the time necessary to answer your questions.

 Because a biopsy can create anxiety for some, we may be able to provide a small dose of a mild sedative to help you relax.
-Our rooms are warm and soothing and you may choose the type of music that will help you feel most comfortable.
+The rooms are warm and soothing and you may choose the type of music that will help you feel most comfortable.

 After the procedure, you may need to stay in the room for a few minutes so we can ensure the insertion point is closing properly.
 After just a few minutes, we'll apply a bandage and you'll be ready to leave.